-The wall-to-wall wood paneling lends a warmth to the tiny space, and I always find it a bizarrely magical moment when I sip a €1 beer here with the picture-postcard view of Europe's largest synagogue bathed in light before me.
-A range of wallet-friendly "bottom-shelf" wines, bottled beers (two also on tap), spirits, and snacks are also served.
-The patrons are a combination of aging regulars and students from nearby colleges.
-Before you leave, take a look at the vintage sign above the entry door highlighting that wines are sourced from a state-owned winery by Lake Balaton.
+It's a small miracle that this unfussy, communist-era neighborhood bar right across the street from one of Budapest's most visited tourist attractions — the Dohány Street Synagogue — still exists.
+I always find it a bizarrely magical moment when I sip a €1 beer here with the picture-postcard view of Europe's biggest synagogue bathed in light before me.
+A wall-to-wall wood paneling lends a warmth to the tiny space, which serves wallet-friendly "bottom-shelf" wines, bottled beers (two also on tap), spirits, and snacks.

+Despite its moniker, Turiszt Büfé, which opened in 1982, has never catered to tourists.
+Instead, patrons are a combination of aging regulars and students from nearby colleges.
+Before you leave, take a look at the vintage sign above the entrance still advertising the communist-era state-owned winery cooperative by Lake Balaton.
 Note that Turiszt Büfé is closed on weekends.